 If business asset disposal relief is currently not available, it may be possible to rectify this situation provided action is taken well in advance of a sale.
-However, with a higher rate of CGT of just 20%, the cost of not qualifying for business asset disposal relief is not as onerous as it once was.
+However, with a higher rate of CGT of 24%, the cost of not qualifying for business asset disposal relief is not as onerous as it once was (especially as the rate of CGT where business asset disposal relief is available is set to increase to 18%).